Yohannes Abraham: Early life and education

-Abraham graduated from Thomas Jefferson High School for Science and Technology in Fairfax County, Virginia.
-He received a B.A. in political science from Yale College in 2007 and an MBA from Harvard Business School, where he graduated with high distinction as a Baker Scholar in 2019.
+Abraham was born in Virginia to immigrant Ethiopian parents and raised in Springfield, Virginia.
+He graduated from Westminster School in Annandale, Virginia, and graduated from Thomas Jefferson High School for Science and Technology in Fairfax County, Virginia.
+He received a BA in political science from Yale College in 2007 and an MBA from Harvard Business School, where he graduated with high distinction as a Baker Scholar in 2019.
 While in business school, Abraham was also selected as a residential fellow at the Harvard Institute of Politics.